-This unit's objective is to familiarise students with the significance of this act.Article 19(1)(a) of the Indian Constitution guarantees the right to freedom of speech and expression in India, although this right is exclusive to Indian citizens and is not extended to foreigners.
-Article 19(1)(a) guarantees the freedom of speech, including the ability to express one's opinions in writing, vocally, through gesture, or in any other way.
-It also covers the freedoms of speech and publishing or spreading one's opinions.
+This unit's objective is to -

+- Familiarize students with the significance of the Copyright Act, 1957. - Article 19(1)(a) of the Indian Constitution guarantees the right to freedom of speech and expression in India. - This right is exclusive to Indian citizens and does not extend to foreigners.

-The aforementioned right, which is protected by our constitution, is thought to be one of the most fundamental components of a strong democracy since it enables people to actively engage in the social and political life of their nation.
+- Article 19(1)(a) allows individuals to express opinions in writing, vocally, through gestures, or in any other form. - It includes the freedom of speech, publication, and dissemination of opinions. - This constitutionally protected right is a fundamental component of a strong democracy. - It enables citizens to actively participate in the social and political life of their nation.